nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    * Steps 3a1-3a2 are repeated until a vendor can be found.
    * Use case resumes at step 5.

+**Use Case:** UC4 - Create new vendor
+**Actor:** User
+**MSS:**
+1. User opens the application.
+2. GAB opens up to the home page.
+3. User enters /add vendorsName location contactNumber
+4. GAB displays the added vendor
+5. Use case ends.

+**Extensions:**
+* 3a.
+Wrong add command
+    * 3a1.
+GAB responds with wrong command format error message
+    * 3a2.
+User enters new data
+    * Steps 3a1-3a2 are repeated until the right add vendor command format is recognised
+    * Use case resumes at step 4.
+* 3b.
+Adding tags
+    * 3b1.
+User enters /add vendorsName location contactNumber /tag tag
+    * 3b2.
+GAB returns added vendor
+    * Steps 3b1-3b2 are repeated until the right add vendor command format is recognised
+    * Use case resumes at step 4.

+**Use Case:** UC5 - Update vendor
+**Actor:** User
+**MSS:**
+1. User opens the application.
+2. GAB opens up to the home page.
+3. User enters /update listIndex vendorsName location contactNumber
+4. GAB displays the updated vendor
+5. Use case ends.

+**Extensions:**
+* 3a.
+Wrong add command
+    * 3a1.
+GAB responds with wrong command format error message
+    * 3a2.
+User enters new data
+    * Steps 3a1-3a2 are repeated until the right update vendor command format is recognised
+    * Use case resumes at step 4.
+* 3b.
+Multiple saved vendors with the same name
+    * 3a1.
+User first <u>searches for vendors name (UC1).</u>
+    * 3a2.
+GAB returns search result
+    * 3a3.
+User identifies the index of the right vendor to be updated
+    * Steps 3b1-3b3 are repeated until user identifies the right vendor
+    * Use case resumes at step 4.

+**Use Case:** UC6 - Adding tags
+**Actor:** User
+**MSS:**
+1. User opens the application.
+2. GAB opens up to the home page.
+3. User enters /update listIndex vendorsName /tag tag
+4. GAB displays the updated vendor
+5. Use case ends.

+**Extensions:**
+* 3a.
+Wrong add command
+    * 3a1.
+GAB responds with wrong command format error message
+    * 3a2.
+User enters new data
+    * Steps 3a1-3a2 are repeated until the right update vendor command format is recognised
+    * Use case resumes at step 4.
+* 3b.
+Multiple saved vendors with the same name
+    * 3a1.
+User first <u>searches for vendors name (UC1).</u>
+    * 3a2.
+GAB returns search result
+    * 3a3.
+User identifies the index of the right vendor to be updated
+    * Steps 3b1-3b3 are repeated until user identifies the right vendor
+    * Use case resumes at step 4.

 ### Non-Functional Requirements

 1. **Compatibility Requirement**: Should be compatible with any system where Java 17 and the corresponding JavaFX version is installed.